Christmas is a renowned for good times, fun, family and friends – and unfortunately weight gain too due to all the food and drink regularly on offer.

-- Choose a Skinny Cow ice cream NOT a Magnum or full fat ice cream
+- Skinny Cow ice cream NOT a Magnum or full fat ice cream

-- Choose dark chocolate with mint or orange NOT full cream and full fat milk chocolate
+- Dark chocolate with mint or orange NOT full cream and full fat milk chocolate

-- Choose some of our Chocolate Almond or Mints NOT a mars bar or snickers
+- Our Chocolate Almond or Mints NOT a mars bar or snickers

-- Choose bananas or strawberries dipped in dark chocolate NOT Roses or Quality Street
+- Bananas or strawberries dipped in dark chocolate NOT Roses or Quality Street

-- Choose a low fat cheese NOT full fat Brie (Ricotta is the best)
+- Low fat cheese NOT full fat Brie (Ricotta is the best)

-- Choose a platter of fruit NOT a bag of lollies
+- A platter of fruit NOT a bag of lollies

-- Choose a spritzer with 50% light white wine and 50% sparkling water NOT a straight white wine or champagne
+- Spritzer with 50% light white wine and 50% sparkling water NOT a straight white wine or champagne

-- Choose a sorbet with raspberry coulis NOT full fat ice cream with chocolate sauce
+- Sorbet with raspberry coulis NOT full fat ice cream with chocolate sauce

-- Choose sticks of raw carrots, cucumber and cauliflower with hummous NOT full fat cheesy sauce
+- Sticks of raw carrots, cucumber and cauliflower with hummus NOT full fat cheesy sauce

-- Choose slivers of fresh salmon on rice cakes and philidelphia light NOT slabs of salmon on normal crackers and sour cream.
+- Slivers of fresh salmon on rice cakes and Philadelphia light NOT slabs of salmon on normal crackers and sour cream.

-- Choose wholegrain and fibre carbohyrdates NOT white processed carbohydrates
+- Wholegrain and fibre carbohydrates NOT white processed carbohydrates

-- Choose to add veggies to as many meals as possible NOT chips and breads
+- To add veggies to as many meals as possible NOT chips and breads

-- Choose a digestion soothing tea like peppermint tea or lemongrass tea NOT a full fat coffee
+- Adigestion soothing tea like peppermint tea or lemongrass tea NOT a full fat coffee

-- Choose a smaller plate to serve your meals on NOT a stylish huge dinner plat (that you will fill and will eat!)
+- Smaller plates to serve your meals on NOT a stylish huge dinner plat (that you will fill and will eat!)

 - Choose to eat slowly NOT wolf down the food – it takes 20 minutes for the brain to signal to the tummy that it is full

-- Choose to have a salad as your starter NOT a high fat starter
+- A salad as your starter NOT a high fat starter

-- Choose to have a vinaigrette dressing NOT mayonnaise – a tablespoon of mayo has more fat than a Mars bar!!
+- Vinaigrette dressing NOT mayonnaise – a tablespoon of mayo has more fat than a Mars bar!!